AP, CLEP, and IB Equivalency

 Advanced Placement Program (AP)

 WVU encourages students to work to their full capacity and to earn their degree at their own learning speed.
 As a high school junior or senior, students can take college-level courses at their school through Advanced Placement courses.
 Administered by the College Board, Advanced Placement examinations verify if a student has earned competency equal to that of a college course.

 The Advanced Placement Program (AP) Chart shows the subject areas, the necessary test scores, and the WVU equivalent courses.

 College Level Examination Program (CLEP)

 If an incoming student has gained a significant level of maturity through life experiences, he or she may receive college credit for those educationally-related experiences through the College Level Examination Program (CLEP) of the College Board.
 With the exception of English composition, up to thirty-five hours of general education or elective credit may be earned for successful performance on the CLEP general examinations.
 Although this program was designed primarily for adults, exceptionally well-qualified high school seniors may use the CLEP program.
 The College Level Examination Program (CLEP) Chart indicates the areas in which WVU grants credit based on the minimum score required.

-It should be noted that no one is eligible for CLEP credits after he/she has enrolled at WVU.
+Students must be enrolled at WVU in order to receive credit from the institution.
+Students who have taken CLEP examinations prior to enrollment must submit an official CLEP transcript.
 Veterans may receive advanced placement for specific military experience and should contact the Office of Admissions for specific information.

 International Baccalaureate Program (IB)